U.S. government approaches 18 states to fight AT&T-Time Warner deal

 WASHINGTON (Reuters) - The U.S. Justice Department has approached 18 state attorneys general to try to win their support for an antitrust lawsuit to block pay TV and wireless powerhouse AT&T Inc’s $85.4 billion deal to buy media and entertainment company Time Warner Inc, a person briefed on the matter said on Wednesday.

-The department, conducting an antitrust review stretching more than a year, so far has failed to persuade any of the states to join a potential lawsuit, according to the source, who spoke on condition of anonymity.
-Another source said at least one state is still considering joining the Justice Department.
+The department, conducting an antitrust review stretching more than a year, so far has failed to persuade any of the states to join a potential lawsuit but has sent them a draft of the complaint, according to the source, who spoke on condition of anonymity.

+A spokeswoman for the Washington State Attorney General’s Office, said, “We recently received the complaint and are reviewing it.”

 The department reached out to a group of state attorneys general -- the top law enforcement officials at the state level -- that earlier joined the review, the source said.
 State attorneys general have been assessing whether the deal could harm competition, and they interviewed industry officials this summer as part of the review, the source added.